celer-network/sgn-v2-networks/docs/validator.md

     sgnd query staking delegation <val-eth-address> <val-eth-address>
     ```

+    NOTE: The Staking contract implements a basic decentralization check.
+If you somehow delegated too many CELR tokens so that your validator has more than 1/3 of the total stakes, you will not be able to bond the validator.
+Contact the Celer team to resolve the situation and refer to next step to bond the validator manually.

-7. (Optional) If something went wrong and your validator is not bonded automatically, you can do so manually through the following command
+6. (Optional) If something went wrong and your validator is not bonded automatically, you can do so manually through the following command

     ```sh
     sgnd ops validator bond